yashpatil17/StackSense/README.md

 - Hamming loss: 0.010198395422600908
 - Jaccard score: 0.396155545735749

 Based on the scores, we observed that BERT performed far better than LinearSVC.
+Also, BERT predicted the tags correctly even on unseen questions which were not part of the database.
 So, we decided to use BERT for the tag prediction.

 ### Question Recommendation